 A recent government report identified that there are approximately 250,000 children at school in England and Wales who would be eligible to receive Free School Meals but have not applied.
 The current economic climate has seen an increase in the number of children who would be eligible.
 Often eligible parents are reluctant to claim Free School Meals for their children and may feel that there is a stigma attached to the process – there should not be.
 We want to make sure that every child at MGS who is eligible for Free School Meals receives them.

-Kent County Council has recently launched a new online application service for Free School Meals.
+Kent County Council has an application service for Free School Meals.
 It can be found via http://www.kent.gov.uk/ and type “Free School Meals” into the internal search box.
 This is easy to use and gives parents the opportunity to complete an eligibility assessment themselves to establish whether they are entitled to Free School Meals.
 If eligible, they can complete an application for Free School Meals and submit it directly online via the same site.
-To be eligible a pupil must be under 19 and in full-time attendance at a state-maintained school.
-The family must be in receipt of one of the following:
+To be eligible a pupil must be under 19 and in full time attendance at a state maintained school.
+Other criteria can be found on the KCC website.

 Students who are in receipt of Free School Meals also bring additional government funding into the school.
 This funding is called the Pupil Premium Grant (PPG).
 Other groups also attract PPG funding- pupils who have claimed Free School Meals at any point in the last 6 years (Ever 6 FSM); pupils who are children of a parent in active service in the UK Armed Forces; Looked After Children and Children adopted from Care.

-Finally, if your son does not qualify for Free School Meals but you are suffering financial hardship and wish to apply for a small contribution towards the purchase of educational equipment, resources or uniform for your son then please do not hesitate to contact me directly as the school may be able to help.
+Finally, if your son does not qualify for Free School Meals but you are suffering financial hardship and wish to apply for a small contribution towards the purchase of educational equipment, resources or uniform for your son then please do not hesitate to contact me directly (R Johnson - Deputy Head) as the school may be able to help.
 Please be assured that all claims will be treated confidentially.